CDonnerer/xgboost-distribution/README.rst

 Usage
 ===========

-XGBDistribution follows the scikit-learn xgboost API, except for an additional keyword in the constructor for specifying the distribution.
+XGBDistribution follows the `XGBoost scikit-learn API`_, except for an additional keyword in the constructor for specifying the distribution.
 Given some data, we can fit a model: